nviennot/android-checkin/README.md

 Android Checkin allows you to register a google account as if you were on android.
-It checks in google's servers by passing a Nexus S / JellyBean profile, and returns a valid android\_id usable on Google Play.
+It checks in google's servers by passing a Galaxy Nexus / JellyBean profile, and returns a valid android\_id usable on Google Play.

 The parameters identifying the device are randomized (but valid).